 Restricted Activities for Registered Dietitians and Registered Nutritionists

 The government defines a restricted activity as a procedure or service that requires specific professional competence to be performed safely.
-The College is responsible for regulating the safe performance of restricted activities by its members.
-We establish the competencies, standards and guidelines for the performance of restricted activities, and determine how competence will be demonstrated and maintained.
-The College also authorizes members to perform restricted activities.
+The College is responsible for regulating the safe performance of restricted activities by its regulated members.
+We establish the competencies, standards, and guidelines for the performance of restricted activities, and determine how competence will be demonstrated and maintained.
+The College also authorizes regulated members to perform restricted activities.

 The Health Professions Act recognizes that one or more professions can have the competence necessary to perform the same restricted activity.
 The term “restricted” means that only competent health care practitioners may perform these activities, not that they are restricted to a particular profession.

-- 10(1)(a) “to insert or remove instruments, devices, fingers or hands beyond the point in the nasal passages where they normally narrow or beyond the pharynx for the purposes of inserting or removing nasoenteric tubes, if in the provision of nutrition support the regulated member is providing enteral nutrition.”
+- 59(1)(a) “to insert or remove instruments, devices, fingers or hands beyond the point in the nasal passages where they normally narrow or beyond the pharynx for the purposes of inserting or removing nasoenteric tubes, if in the provision of nutrition support the regulated member is providing enteral nutrition.”

-- 10(1)(b) “to insert instruments, devices, fingers or hands into or remove them from an artificial opening in the body if, in the provision of nutrition support, the regulated member provides enteral nutrition to patients and inserts or removes gastrostomy or jejunostomy tubes.”
+- 59(1)(b) “to insert instruments, devices, fingers or hands into or remove them from an artificial opening in the body if, in the provision of nutrition support, the regulated member provides enteral nutrition to patients and inserts or removes gastrostomy or jejunostomy tubes.”

 - Notification and Supervision Consent Form (at onset of training) – available for any General, Temporary, or Courtesy registrant

 - Competency Indicator Checklist and Verification Form – submitted by General or Courtesy registrants for authorization

 - Restricted Activity Application Fee of $25.00